 If the higher ground is closed in, is the day lost?

 Yes.
-With a car, it is much easier to adapt to the day and move quickly to the part of the island with better conditions.
+With a car, it is much easier to adapt the day and move quickly to the part of the island with better conditions.

-Is the purpose of this page to give a weather forecast?
+Is the purpose of this page to provide a weather forecast?